wcfrobert/fkit/README.md

 This is the simplest way to get started.

-1. Download latest version of Anaconda python distribution
+1. Download Anaconda python distribution: [https://www.anaconda.com/download](https://www.anaconda.com/download)
 2. Download this package (click the green "Code" button and download zip file or download the latest release)
 3. Open and run "main.py" in Anaconda's Spyder IDE